satuelisa/StatisticalLearning/README.md

         print(f'{x} should be {yd}: this {pThis:.2f} vs. other {pOther:.2f} ->', 'right' if ok else 'wrong')
 ```

-Most of the input are correctly labelelled regardless of which class
+Most of the input are correctly labeled regardless of which class is
-is used to compute the posterior probabilities.
-As the book points
+used to compute the posterior probabilities.
+As the book points out,
-out, in practice, class boundaries have no particular reason to be
+in practice, class boundaries have no particular reason to be linear.
-linear.

 We can also predict without explicitly computing the weights as in Equation (4.3) of the book
 [`indmat.py`](https://github.com/satuelisa/StatisticalLearning/blob/main/indmat.py), using the same `X`